sphinx-contrib/sphinx-lint/README.md

 To avoid false positives, some rules are skipped if we're in a table.

+## Releasing

+One should use the `populate-xpass.sh` script before running tests before releasing, to avoid creating a release introducing false positives.

 ## License

 As this script was in the CPython repository the license is the Python